 Before a Heatwave occurs:

-- Have a chat with a neighbour or relative/close friend to keep in contact with you during extreme heat.
+- Have a chat with a neighbours, relatives and friends to keep in contact during extreme heat.
 Make sure you exchange phone numbers with them.

 - Make sure you have supplies of food and other items you use regularly to last up to a week so you do not have to go out in the heat unless absolutely necessary.

 - Don’t forget your pets as they can be particularly vulnerable to the heat.
 Make sure they have shade and plenty of cool water and make sure you have a week’s supply of food for them.

 - Keep out of the heat as much as possible.

 - Carry a bottle of water if you leave the house, wear a hat or take an umbrella and wear sunscreen.